Western Guinean lowland forests: Geography

-The ecoregion includes the lowland forests extending from the Atlantic Ocean a few hundred kilometres inland, and from western Côte d'Ivoire across Liberia, southeastern Guinea, most of Sierra Leone, and into southwest Guinea.
+The ecoregion includes the lowland forests extending from the Atlantic Ocean a few hundred kilometres inland, and from western Ivory Coast across Liberia, southeastern Guinea, most of Sierra Leone, and into southwest Guinea.

 The terrain is relatively flat, with a mean elevation of 2,225 meters and a few isolated mountains that reach a high point of 1290 m.
 Major rivers include the Sewa River, Mano River, Saint Paul River, Cavalla River and Sassandra River.
 The soils are poor, heavily leached lateritic.

-The Sassandra River of Côte d'Ivoire separates the Western Guinean forests from the Eastern Guinean forests which lie to the east.
+The Sassandra River of Ivory Coast separates the Western Guinean forests from the Eastern Guinean forests which lie to the east.
 Inland and to the west, the Western Guinean forests transition to the Guinean forest-savanna mosaic, and to the Guinean montane forests at higher elevations.

 The Western Guinean forests, together with the other tropical moist forests of West Africa, is included within Conservation International's Guinean Forests of West Africa biodiversity hotspot.